rohan-bhautoo/Gym-Software/README.md

 </p>

 ## Description
 > The Gym Software is a network application, based in Java, which utilises multi-threaded programming and is connected to a database.
-The sofware implementation will enable staff members to add, update, delete and view the bookings of each client.
+The software implementation will enable staff members to add, update, delete and view the bookings of each client.
 >
 > With the use of multi-threading, the Gym Software will be accessible to mutiple clients to connect at the same time and interact with the database.
 <p align="center">